-Based on our resources at June 30, 2010, and together with the net proceeds from our April 2010 public offering, we believe that we have sufficient capital to fund our operations through to the second half of 2011.
-However, pending results of our recently completed Phase II clinical trial of CD-NP, we would need substantial additional capital in order to initiate and fund the next clinical study of CD-NP, which is expected to be a Phase IIb clinical trial.
+Based on our resources at September 30, 2010, we believe that we have sufficient capital to fund our operations through the second half of 2011.
+However, we will need substantial additional capital in order to initiate and fund the next clinical study of CD-NP, which is expected to be a Phase IIb clinical trial.
 Our actual cash requirements may vary materially from those now planned, however, because of a number of factors, including the changes in the focus and direction of our research and development programs, including the acquisition and pursuit of development of new product candidates; competitive and technical advances; costs of commercializing any of the product candidates; and costs of filing, prosecuting, defending and enforcing any patent claims and any other intellectual property rights.
 If we are unable to raise additional funds when needed, we may not be able to market our products as planned or continue development and regulatory approval of our products, we could be required to delay, scale back or eliminate some or all our research and development programs and we may need to wind down our operations altogether.
 Each of these alternatives would likely have a material adverse effect on our business.

-Our forecasted average monthly cash expenditures for the next six months are approximately \$0.4 million, which is consistent with our average monthly expenses from the previous six months.
-Because our plan included the potential for dosing additional cohorts in the ongoing current Phase II study, we raised additional capital to complete the study activities, and fund operations into 2011.
-Following the completion of our ongoing Phase II study, we will need substantial additional capital, whether from a financing or a strategic partnership, in order to initiate and complete the next clinical study of CD-NP.
+Our forecasted average monthly cash expenditures for the next six months are approximately \$0.3 million, which is less than our average monthly expenses from the previous six months.
+While not actively enrolling a clinical study, our research and development expenses are reduced.
+Following the completion of our Phase II study, we will need substantial additional capital, whether from a financing or a strategic partnership, in order to initiate and complete the next clinical study of CD-NP.